Back to Resources

 Jobber - Accessible general FSM

 Overview: Founded 2011 in Edmonton, Canada.
-Privately held serving thousands of home service businesses according to Buildbite.
+Venture-backed (Series D, $100M+ raised).
+Serves 200,000+ home service professionals.
 Multi-industry platform (lawn care, HVAC, plumbing, pool).
 Actively used by pool companies with case studies showing companies growing 9x in 5 years.
 Positioned as accessible alternative to enterprise software.

 Implementation: Self-service setup in minutes to hours.
-Learning curve gentle—"easiest programs to learn and navigate" per users according to G2.
+Learning curve gentle—"easiest programs to learn and navigate" per users.
 Can be operational same day.

 Best for: Solo pool service operator (1-3 techs, 30-150 pools) moving from paper/spreadsheets with budget under $200/month.
-Growing pool cleaning company (5-15 techs) scaling from small to medium.
+Growing multi-service company (pool + other services, 5-15 techs).
 Budget-conscious pool service prioritizing ROI and value.
-"Good enough" pool company not needing specialized software.
-First-time software user intimidated by complex platforms.
+First-time software user intimidated by complex platforms. iOS or Android teams wanting best mobile app experience.

 Wrong for: Companies requiring water chemistry tracking (complete gap).
+Field teams needing offline access (no offline mode).
 Multi-pool property management (not designed for this).
 Complex equipment service tracking.
-Companies needing pool-specific workflows.
+Companies needing reliable QuickBooks sync.

 Service Autopilot - Controversial automation platform